 This band is a popular choice for Amateur TV (ATV) applications due to the bandwidth available.
 Nowadays digital ATV (DATV) is encouraged and becoming the most popular application.
 As discussed above, random activity is quite rare but again activity (and contest) periods are scheduled as a focus for operation and experimentation.
 Simplex TV operation tends to occur around 1255 MHz.

-For all applications, narrow band or wideband, the highest activity levels and band usage are concentrated into the scheduled activity periods summarised in the table below: